Montreal bird plucker still could face charges

 When David arrived home that evening, she soaked the ptarmigan, then cut up the meat and cooked it in a pan with onions and mushrooms.

-It wasn’t until a few weeks later that David realized she was being sought by police.
+It wasn’t until a few weeks later that David realized that the police were looking for her.

 She was visiting a friend who works at a gas station in her Crémazie neighbourhood when her friend pointed to an article in the French-language newspaper, Le Journal de Montréal, which reported on a video someone filmed of David in the metro July 1.